Virtual Networking Mode

 CLI

-The sdm admin ports subnet command is used for defining the subnet for your organization.
-Setting the subnet enables the virtual network of the private IP address to be used for a particular resource for your entire organization.
-See the following help text for usage and options.
+You can use the sdm admin ports subnet command to enable Virtual Networking Mode via the CLI instead of the Admin UI.
+Run the command with the desired subnet for your organization to enable the virtual network of the private IP address to be used for a particular resource for your entire organization.

 If successful, the output provides device and network configuration settings similar to the following: